akhan4u/wordpress-terraform-deployment/README.md

 ## Disclaimer!!

 This example deploy real resources into your AWS account which can cost you money.
-The resources are all part of the <b>AWS Free Tier Account</b>, you are completely responsible for all AWS charges.
+The resources are all part of the <b>AWS Free Tier</b>, you are completely responsible for all AWS charges.